JuliaMolSim/JuliaMolSim.github.io/index.md

 You can also check us out on [GitHub](https://github.com/JuliaMolSim)!

 @@colbox-blue
-Rachel and Michael will give a
+Rachel and Michael gave a
 [keynote at Juliacon 2024](https://juliacon.org/2024/keynotes/#materials_modeling_bonding_across_atoms_code_and_people) *Materials Modeling: Bonding across atoms, code, and people*.
-Their talk will also cover the latest developments around JuliaMolsim.
+Their talk also covered the latest developments around JuliaMolSim.
+(Once talks are online, we will add a YouTube link here)
 @@

 ## AtomsBase and AtomsCalculators ecosystem